kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 1. Ask the Huskies team to upgrade the Kyma Helm chart on AppHub.

-        > **NOTE:** Because of a limitation on AppHub side, only a few people are allowed to create a PR, which currently includes the members of the Huskies team.
+        > **NOTE:** Because of a limitation on the AppHub side, only a few people are allowed to create such a PR, which currently includes the members of the Huskies team.

 2. Update `prow/RELEASE_VERSION` in the `master` branch of the `test-infra` repository with the name of the next minor release candidate, and merge the pull request to `master`.
 For example, if the `RELEASE_VERSION` on the `master` branch is set to `1.4.2`, change the version to `1.5.0-rc1`.